Aadhi-07/AI-Medical-diagnosis/README.md

-#  AI-Based Pneumonia Diagnosis System
+hu#  AI-Based Pneumonia Diagnosis System

 An **AI-powered medical diagnosis system** that detects **Pneumonia from chest X-ray images** using **Deep Learning and Transfer Learning**.
 The trained model is deployed using **Gradio**, allowing users to upload X-ray images and receive instant predictions.

 ---